 She heard the footsteps clearer now.
 She heard the sound of her planters with the mums in them being moved.
 What the heck she thought, she peaked out the window and the porch was dark.
 She couldn’t see anything, but she heard footsteps walking down the stairs.
 There were no street lights in the area.
 She put on the front porch light, but she couldn’t really see anything.

 Emmy went into the kitchen to look for a flashlight.
-She took the flashlight from the kitchen junk drawer.
+She took the flashlight from the kitchen drawer.
 She carefully opened the front door.
-Emmy called out, anyone there, anyone there?
+Emmy called out, hello. anyone there, anyone there?
 No one answered.
 There were no more footsteps.
+It was quiet.

 It was the box that the man had put on the sidewalk in front of the laundromat.
 What the heck is this box doing here?
 She took a step forward and the box appeared to move.
-She froze in fear.
+She froze.

 She took another step forward and the box moved again.
 She stopped to think.
-She waited a minute and the box was still.
-She moved cautiously forward and stopped to peer into the box.
-Emmy lowered the light into the box to see.
+She waited a minute to watch and the box was still.
+She moved cautiously and bent to peer into the box.
+Emmy lowered the light to see.
 There, inside the box, on a pile of towels and blankets was a baby.

 At the bottom of the box was an envelope Emmy reached in and pulled it out.
-The words on the outside of the envelope said, please open and read.
+The words on the outside of the envelope said, for you.

-The note inside began, lady, I felt sorry to get you involved today at the laundromat.
+The note inside began, lady, I felt sorry to get you involved today.
 I was really upset.
 I don’t have anybody.
-I have no family.
-I have no home.
-I have no money.
+I have no family., no home, no money.
 The letter continued, What kind of life would this baby have with me?
 I know a little about life.
 I know your husband works and I know that you work.
 I think that with both of you around this baby, she will have a chance.
 If you call the troopers they will put the baby in a foster home.

 Will you just take this baby and don’t let anybody know the baby is with you.
 Her dad’s gonna be gone for a bit of time, got a warrant for a bunch of things, none of them good.
 I’m on my way to somewhere now.
 I got a ride out.